EMCSLLC/PMDocu-DR/CONTRIBUTING.md

   -RequiredApprovals 1
 ```

+Notes:
+- Requires GitHub CLI installed and authenticated: `gh auth login`.
+- The helper does a single automatic retry if the API call flakes.
+- Update the `-Checks` list if CI job names change.

+## Lint rules of note

+- The repo uses a single analyzer config: `config/PSScriptAnalyzerSettings.psd1`.
+- Long lines: PSAvoidLongLines is enabled with `MaximumLineLength = 300` to accommodate generated Markdown content.
+- Spacing: Consistent whitespace around operators is enforced; run the formatter task if needed.

 ## Tips

 - If the Problems panel shows stale errors, try: “PowerShell: Restart Session” in VS Code